The variable vs fixed mortgage rate decision is one of the biggest a borrower will make when selecting their mortgage.

 Financial Market Forecast:

-The financial markets are in line with the Central Bank commentary given at their most recent meeting in January, 2024.
-Although the Central Bank is not providing exact guidance on when they might cut rates, they are indicating that it will take until the summer months for inflation to firmly settle below the 3% threshold that they want to see, before they consider a rate cut.
+The financial markets are in line with the Central Bank commentary given the guidance at their meeting in September, 2024.
+Although the Central Bank is not providing exact guidance on when they might cut rates, they are indicating that we are now on a downward rate trajectory with lower inflation into 2025 – 2026.

-So, overall in 2024, there is a probability that we will see 0.50% – 0.75% of rate cuts, and an equivilent drop in variable mortgage rates.
-As long as inflation remains stable or decreases during these first rate cuts, we are likely to see another 1.25% worth of rate cuts in 2025/2026.
+So, overall in 2024, we will likely see 1.75% – 2% of total rate cuts, and an equivalent drop in variable mortgage rates.
+As long as inflation remains stable or decreases during these first rate cuts, we are likely to see another 1% worth of rate cuts in 2025.

-Together, 2% of rate cuts would bring the Central Bank of Canada to the high end of its ‘neutral rate range’ that is expected to neither stimulate economic growth, nor suppress economic growth.
+As of November 2024, 1.25% of additional rate cuts, as currently forecast by financial markets, would bring the Central Bank of Canada to the low-mid point of its ‘neutral rate range’ that is expected to neither stimulate economic growth, nor suppress economic growth.

 The high end of the neutral rate range is targeted as the post covid economy may be more sensitive to inflationary pressures.

-This would likely result in variable rates settling in the mid-high 3% range.
+This would result in variable rates settling in the mid-high 3% range in 2025.

 How does the Central Bank prime rate differ from the variable mortgage rate?